SamMartin92/milestone-project-heritage-housing-issues/README.md

 ## Hypothesis and how to validate?
 * 1 - Larger houses will tend to have sell at a higher price.
-Therefore, houses with greater 1stFlrSF will have have a higher sales price.
+Therefore, houses with greater 1stFlrSF will have a higher sales price.
   * This will be validated with a correlation study & relevant visualisations.

 * 2 - The overall condition of the house will result in a higher sale price.
 Therefore, we believe houses with a similar 1stFlrSF, with a higher OverallCond rating, will have higher Sales Price than those with a lower rating.